 Dermatologists are adamant at dispelling the myth of a base tan for a few reasons: There’s the fear that that sunbathers who have a bit of color will compound the injuries to their skin with riskier behavior, such as going longer in between sunscreen applications or not wearing it at all.

 There’s also the worry that the pervading base tan myth will lead people into a tanning bed, which it turns out are pretty much the worst thing for your skin short of just setting it on fire.
 (Slight exaggeration, but seriously...)

-While rates of indoor tanning have risen by 27% since the 1980s, melanoma cases in young women shot up 50% in the same time period.
+The American Academy of Dermatology reports that while rates of indoor tanning have risen by 27 percent since the 1980s, melanoma cases in young women shot up 50 percent in the same time period.